 First Watch remained committed to invest in growth throughout 2020 and 2021 and continued to open new restaurants.
+Our new restaurants have a flexible box size of approximately 3,000-6,600 square feet, which allows us to grow our footprint in several different locations.
 We opened 42 System-wide restaurants in fiscal 2020.
 We opened 31 System-wide restaurants in fiscal 2021, and we expect to open 38-48 System-wide restaurants in fiscal 2022.
 Our NROs have performed exceptionally well, averaging over \$2.0 million in annualized sales, evidencing our compelling business momentum and ability to successfully grow our footprint.
 Our NRO pipeline is robust and we have strong confidence in our ability to meet our growth plan.

 We employ a comprehensive, data-driven real estate approval process to select and develop every new site.
 In selecting new locations, we combine rigorous data on specific market characteristics, demographics, and growth, with a deep expertise that takes into account brand impact and opportunity of individual market and sites.
 Every new restaurant further drives brand awareness and creates meaningful marketing buzz when we open in new markets.
 We intend to leverage our rigorous real estate site selection process to open more than 130 company-owned restaurants from 2022 through 2024.
 While our existing franchisees are committed to developing restaurants in the future, we expect company-owned restaurants will be the primary growth driver of our footprint over the long term.
+In addition, 55 franchise-owned restaurants are currently subject to our option to purchase at previously agreed upon purchase formulae.